ochoadan/halfnine/src/app/blog/wordpress/how-to-add-stripe-to-wordpress/page.md

 Please note that the fees and availability may vary depending on your location.
 Visit the respective PayPal and Stripe websites for detailed information on charges and fees applicable to your region.

 Based on your specific requirements, you can choose either PayPal or Stripe as your payment gateway.
-In this guide, we will focus on setting up Stripe in WordPress, but keep in mind that PayPal integration with WooCommerce is equally straightforward and hassle-free.
+In this guide, we will focus on setting up Stripe on WordPress, but keep in mind that PayPal integration with WooCommerce is equally straightforward and hassle-free.

 ---

-## How to Accept Payments in WordPress
+## How to Accept Payments on WordPress

-Now that we have a clear understanding of payment gateways and the differences between PayPal and Stripe, let's explore how to set up and accept payments in WordPress.
+Now that we have a clear understanding of payment gateways and the differences between PayPal and Stripe, let's explore how to set up and accept payments on WordPress.
 We will cover four different methods: Stripe with WordPress, Stripe with WPForms, Stripe in WooCommerce, and Stripe in Easy Digital Downloads (EDD).

 ---